 Accounts Receivable.
-The Group adopted Accounting Standards Codification Topic 326, Financial Instruments-Credit Losses (ASC 326) on January 1, 2020.
-For further discussion of the adoption, refer to the "Recent Accounting Pronouncements Adopted or Otherwise Effective as of December 31, 2021" section below.
-Subsequent to the adoption of ASC 326, our accounts receivable balance is stated at amortized cost less an allowance determined using the expected credit loss model.
+Our accounts receivable balance is stated at amortized cost less an allowance determined using the expected credit loss model.
 In addition, our accounts receivable balance is reduced by certain sales deduction reserves where we have the right of offset with the customer.
 We generally do not require collateral.